nikb-de/SimpleDataLake/README.md

 - [fact_reviews](pysparkJobs/silver/Reviews.py)
 - [fact_checkibs](pysparkJobs/silver/CheckIns.py)

-Silver layer represents Star schema, where you have 2 dimension historical tables and 3 snapshot fact table.
+Silver layer represents Star schema, where you have 2 dimensional historical tables and 3 snapshot fact table.
 Usually we will store here historical data.

 To run data pipeline for whole layer population do: